KAIST-NCL/Accelerator-Docker/README.md

 ```

 ## Using FPGA-Manager
-FPGA-Docker not only provides runtime hook for docker but also provides manager registered in device file.
+Accelerator-Docker not only provides runtime hook for docker but also provides manager registered in device file.
-FPGA-Manager provides status for all devices and which container uses the hardware.
+Accelerator-Manager provides status for all devices and which container uses the hardware.

 ```
 $ fpga-manager list